DaniXks/Digital-Storytelling-Individual-Assignment/my_report/README.md

 This is the same frame but color-corrected:
 ![Screenshot](358_Cam06_CC.png)

-Lastly, the music was composed in FL Studio.
+Lastly, the music was composed by me using FL Studio :)

+Here is the final version! (for now)

+Enjoy!

 # 3rd Deliverable